Explains how to pull weights from connected scales, lists recommended USB scales, and provides advanced scale options.

 You can use most USB scales with ShipStation, as long as they are HID compliant and connected directly to your workstation.
-Once you have installed ShipStation Connect, there is no additional set up you need to do to start pulling weights from a scale for your orders!
+Once you have installed ShipStation Connect, and physically connected the scale to your computer, do the following to start pulling weights from a scale for your orders!

-ShipStation will read the weight from the scale and apply it to the order.
+ShipStation will read the weight form the scale an enter it into the Weight fields.